isaiasmac/MoviesProject/README.md

 Test RecyclerView and ListView with OkHttp, Picasso and Volley libraries.

-I'm using de Yify API: https://yts.to/api
+I'm using the Yify API: https://yts.to/api